-A Debt Management Plan gets to work almost immediately, meaning that once you have considered your budget, you can begin making your new manageable payments right away.
+Debt Management Plans get to work almost immediately helping you manage your debt, meaning that once you have considered your budget, you can begin making your new manageable payments right away.

 It’s also important to remember that a Debt Management Plan will impact your credit score for the time the plan is in place, and 6 years after that.

 See some of our real-life DMP success stories